Shaping A Government Accountable to the People

 It is not possible to ensure that government decisions are fair and efficient unless information is publicly accessible.
 Likewise, public officials and private companies that receive contracts and subsidies must be held accountable for delivering promised goods and services.

 Transparency in government spending checks corruption, promotes fiscal responsibility, and allows for greater, more meaningful participation in our democratic system.
 TexPIRG Education Fund is working to advance these goals on a variety of fronts:

 - Promoting public access to online information about government spending at a detailed "checkbook" level including contracts, subsidies and "off-budget" agencies.
-TexPIRG Education Fund's 2016 Following The Money report is the seventh annual scorecard of state's online budget transparency.
-This latest scorecard finds that states continue to make progress toward comprehensive, one-stop, one-click transparency and accountability for state government spending, but some states are lagging and in all states there are opportunities to expand transparency to include economic development subsidies and quasi-public agencies.
+TexPIRG Education Fund's research finds that states continue to make progress toward comprehensive, one-stop, one-click transparency and accountability for state government spending, but some states are lagging and in all states there are opportunities to expand transparency to include economic development subsidies and quasi-public agencies.